mhung1224/linear-programming-cpp/README.md

 ```
 Finally, just run the *LPSolver* file to run the program.
 ## :question: How to input the problem into the program ? <br>
-Suppose you have a LP problem like this:
+Suppose you have a LP problem like this: <br>
 $$
 $Minimize/Maximize $\sum c_i x_i$